 Faramak Zahraie recently appeared on my Truth Jihad Radio program (listen HERE).
-In this article, he offers a rare insider’s view of what is really going on in Iran. –Kevin Barrett, Veterans Today Editor
+In this article, he offers a rare insider’s view of what is really going on in Iran. –Kevin Barrett, VT Editor

 The Trigger and The Powder Keg: Riots in Iran